mor234/Automatic-3d-modeling-from-video/README.md

 # Unity-point-cloud and photogrametry using ODM

 #### project goals.
-this is our final project for Automumos-vihicels, the project is divided into two parts :
+this is our final project for Automumos-vihicels, the project is divided into several parts :
 1. automation of photogrametry using ODM.
+  1.1. in this phase we use pyodm (python library) and Cython (convert pyhton code to C code)
-2. using cloud compare to analyze and export 3d MESH
+3. using cloud compare to analyze and export 3d MESH
-3. importing said MESH into unity and playing the game.
+4. importing said MESH into unity and playing the game.

 #### instructions.
 1. clone this repository.